-We visited on a weekend morning, as we used it as a stop to stretch our legs on the way to the D.C. metro.
+We visited on a weekend morning.
+We used it as a stop to stretch our legs on the way to the D.C. metro.
 When we arrived, we easily found the playground by following the signs through a couple of roundabouts.

-They followed the yellow brick road with a rainbow arching high above them and quickly came upon a barn, Emerald City, Aunt Em’s house, several hot air balloons, and the best of all, ruby slipper slides.
-All of the large play structures had rock walls and ladders to access them.
+As they followed the yellow brick road with a rainbow arching high above them and quickly came upon a barn, Emerald City, Aunt Em’s house, several hot air balloons, and the best of all, ruby slipper slides.
+The large play structures at the Wizard of Oz playground had rock walls and ladders to access them.

 The kids had fun finding the witch mural on the ground under the house and following the swirl rainbow.
 Some parts of the surface were even extra padded taller climbing structures.